sharatainapur/Machine_Learning/README.md

 - One-dimensional Array
 - Multi-dimensional Array
 - Randomly generated Array
+- Element wise operations on numpy Arrays
+- Comparison Operations on the numpy Arrays
-- Summarizing using functions like min max sum and avg
+- Summarizing using functions like min max sum mean and std